Foreign exchange regime

 The takeover procedure

-The ATVP may ask an offeror to issue an explicit statement of its takeover intention within 24 hours of receipt of the ATVP’s request if it is evident from the situation in the capital market that the offeror intends to take the company over and, in particular, if there is any agreement between two persons to take over a company, if the price of a security on the regulated market rose significantly and it can therefore be assumed that a takeover bid will be made, or if the competent body of the offeror has finally set the price of the takeover bid that has not yet been published.
+The ATVP may ask an offeror to issue an explicit statement on their takeover intention within 24 hours of receipt of the ATVP’s request if it is evident from the situation in the capital market that the offeror intends to take the company over and, in particular, if there is any agreement between two persons to take over a company, if the price of a security on the regulated market rose significantly and it can therefore be assumed that a takeover bid will be made, or if the competent body of the offeror has finally set the price of the takeover bid that has not yet been published.

 Once the takeover bid has been published, the offeror may only change it by offering a higher price, a more favourable conversion rate or by establishing a lower successful bid threshold if one was specified in the takeover bid.

 Prior to announcing a cash bid, the offeror must make a cash deposit in a special cash account with the KDD, which is required for the payment of all securities subject to the takeover bid, or a bank guarantee.
-If the subject of a substitute, alternative or combined takeover bid is issued substitute securities, the KDD shall accept such securities by way of a deposit.
+If the subject of a substitute, alternative or combined takeover bid is issued substitute securities, the KDD will accept such securities by way of a deposit.

 |Takeovers step by step|

-|Takeover intention||the offeror||declares its intention to makea takeover bid||ATVPCPAofferee company||mandatory bid: within 3 days of achieving the takeover threshold voluntary bid: no time limit (unless an explicit statement of takeover intention has been requested)|
+|Takeover intention||the offeror||declares its intention to make a takeover bid||ATVPCPAofferee company||mandatory bid: within 3 days of achieving the takeover threshold voluntary bid: no time limit (unless an explicit statement of takeover intention has been requested)|

-|Publishing notice of the takeover intention||the offeror||publishes notice of the takeover intention||a daily newspapercirculated throughoutthe territory of Slovenia||the same day as it declares the takeover intention|
+|Publishing notice of the takeover intention||the offeror||publishes notice of the takeover intention||a daily newspaper circulated throughout the territory of Slovenia||the same day as it declares the takeover intention|

-|Notice regardingthe negotiations||the offereecompany’smanagement||informs about the negotiations (or the absence of them)||ATVP||within 2 business days of publishing notice of the takeover intention|
+|Notice regarding the negotiations||the offeree company’s management||informs about the negotiations (or the absence of them)||ATVP||within 2 business days of publishing notice of the takeover intention|

-|Cash deposit or bank guarantee||the offeror||cash deposit or a bank guaranteefor the payment of all securitiessubject to the takeover bid||a special cash accountwith the KDD||prior to announcement of the takeover bid and before the ATVP grants itsauthorisation|
+|Cash deposit or bank guarantee||the offeror||cash deposit or a bank guarantee for the payment of all securities subject to the takeover bid||a special cash account with the KDD||prior to announcement of the takeover bid and before the ATVP grants its authorisation|

-|Takeover bid and biddocument – prospectus||the offeror||submits the takeover bid and prospectus||ATVP||as soon as possible after the takeover intention is announced|
+|Takeover bid and bid document – prospectus||the offeror||submits the takeover bid and prospectus||ATVP||as soon as possible after the takeover intention is announced|

-|Authorisation toannounce the takeoverbid||ATVP||grants the authorisation to launch the takeover bid||offeror||prior to announcement of the takeover bid|
+|Authorisation to announce the takeover bid||ATVP||grants the authorisation to launch the takeover bid||offeror||prior to announcement of the takeover bid|

-|Publishing the takeover bid||the offeror||publishes the takeover bid||a daily newspapercirculated throughoutthe territory of Slovenia||within 10 to 30 days of the publishing notice of the takeover intention and after the ATVP grants its authorisation|
+|Publishing the takeover bid||the offeror||publishes the takeover bid||a daily newspaper circulated throughout the territory of Slovenia||within 10 to 30 days of the publishing notice of the takeover intention and after the ATVP grants its authorisation|

-|Opinion on the takeover bid||the offereecompany’smanagement||publishes its opinion andcommunicates it to the employees||usually in a newspaper||within 10 days of announcing the bid|
+|Opinion on the takeover bid||the offeree company’s management||publishes its opinion and communicates it to the employees||usually in a newspaper||within 10 days of announcing the bid|

-|Acceptance of the offer||Shareholdersof the offereecompany||make a written statement of acceptance of the takeover bid||brokerage companythat maintains a bookentry securities account||not less than 28 and not more than 60 days after publication of the offer|
+|Acceptance of the offer||Shareholders of the offeree company||make a written statement of acceptance of the takeover bid||brokerage company that maintains a book entry securities account||not less than 28 and not more than 60 days after publication of the offer|

-|Publishing the takeover bid results||the offeror||publishes a notice on results of the takeover bid||a daily newspapercirculated throughoutthe territory of Slovenia||within 3 days of the expiry of the time allowed for acceptance of the takeover bid|
+|Publishing the takeover bid results||the offeror||publishes a notice on results of the takeover bid||a daily newspaper circulated throughout the territory of Slovenia||within 3 days of the expiry of the time allowed for acceptance of the takeover bid|

-|Notification of the takeover bid results||the offeror||notifies the results of the takeover bid||ATVPCPA||within 3 days of the expiry of the time allowed for acceptance of the takeover bid|
+|Notification of the takeover bid results||the offeror||notifies the results of the takeover bid||ATVP CPA||within 3 days of the expiry of the time allowed for acceptance of the takeover bid|

-|Decision onannouncement of the takeover bid results||ATVP||issues a decision on the announcement of the takeover bid outcome||offeror, the offeree company, the KDD and the securitiesmarket regulator||within 3 business days of the day the ATVP received the notice|
+|Decision on announcement of the takeover bid results||ATVP||issues a decision on the announcement of the takeover bid outcome||offeror, the offeree company, the KDD and the securities market regulator||within 3 business days of the day the ATVP received the notice|

-|Publishing the decisionon announcement of the takeover bidresults||the offereecompany||publishes the decision on announcement of the takeover bid results||a daily newspapercirculated throughoutthe territory of Slovenia||within 3 days of receiving it|
+|Publishing the decision on announcement of the takeover bid results||the offeree company||publishes the decision on announcement of the takeover bid results||a daily newspaper circulated throughout the territory of Slovenia||within 3 days of receiving it|

-An offeror acting as a natural person or members of the offeror’s management board and supervisory board, and members of the offeree company’s management and supervisory authorities shall send the ATVP information about all securities transactions carried out by themselves, their immediate family and legal entities in which they have a majority holding or a share of voting rights in the 12 months prior to beginning the time period allowed for acceptance of the takeover bid.
+An offeror acting as a natural person or members of the offeror’s management board and supervisory board, and members of the offeree company’s management and supervisory authorities must send the ATVP information about all securities transactions carried out by themselves, their immediate family and legal entities in which they have a majority holding or a share of voting rights in the 12 months prior to starting the time period allowed for acceptance of the takeover bid.